The scandalous story of how the ‘World’s Littlest Skyscraper’ ended up in Texas

 It took a short time for construction on the building to be completed.
 After it was, McMahon packed his bags and left Wichita Falls.
 Official documents say one of the out-of-town investors would continue to call McMahon for months, inquiring about the whereabouts of this grand skyscraper, but he could never get an answer.

-According to the legend, the investor eventually got in touch a renter who previously shared an office space with McMahon.
-This person asked the investor to describe the building he was looking for: a skyscraper standing 40 stories tall, measuring 100 feet wide by 160 feet long.
+According to the legend, the investor eventually got in touch with a renter who previously shared office space with McMahon.
+This person asked the investor to describe the building he was looking for a skyscraper standing 40 stories tall, measuring 100 feet wide by 160 feet long.
 The man who spoke with him knew Wichita Falls had no buildings like this.

 Official documents said the investor was adamant that the structure was in the heart of Downtown Wichita Falls, at 701 La Salle Street.
 “I even saw a sketch of the city skyline and this building was right there, prominently featured, very impressive,” the investor said.